dward2/BME547/Assignments/UnitTestingCIAssignment.md

-**NOTE**: The above email name specifications are not the formal specifications in actual use but are designed for this assignment specifically.
+**NOTE**: The above email name specifications are not the formal specifications in actual use but are adapted for this assignment specifically.

 ### Approach
 * Log into GitHub and visit the GitHub Classroom link provided in Sakai.
 This